ConesaLab/SQANTI3/README.md

 <a name="Running"/>

-## Running SQANTI3 Quality Control
+## Running SQANTI3 Quality Control (please read completely specially when planning to use tappAS for downstream analysis)

 Before starting any SQANTI3 run, remember that you need to activate the SQANTI3 environment and add `cDNA_Cupcake/sequence` to `$PYTHONPATH`.